culturagovbr/base-wordpress/src/wp-content/plugins/anti-spam/readme.txt

 So trackbacks are blocked by default but pingbacks are enabled.
 You may enable trackbacks if you use it.
 Edit [anti-spam.php](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php) file and find "$antispam_allow_trackbacks" and make it "true".
 You may read more about the [difference between trackbacks and pingbacks](http://web-profile.com.ua/web/trackback-vs-pingback/).

+= What browsers are supported? =

+All modern browsers and IE8+ are supported.

 = Unobtrusive JavaScript =